hapax/hapax.github.io/assets/simple-physics.md

 Another failure mode
 ([pointed out](https://www.lesswrong.com/posts/PsEppdvgRisz5xAHG/fermi-estimates)
-by lukeprog) is *nonlinearity*.
+by lukeprog) is *nonlinearity* in a Fermi problem.
-In less fancy language, we assume that our final answer is *proportional* to each factor.
+When we write our guess as a product of subestimates, we are assuming the final answer is *proportional* to each subestimate, e.g. power usage in Vancouer is proportional to the number of people.
 This is not always the case!
-Here's a simple example.
-Suppose I throw a fistful of quarters onto the ground.
-What's the chance they all come up heads?
-Well, if there are $n$ quarters, and each has a $1/2$ probability of coming up heads, the answer is $2^{-n}$.
-It seems like all I need to do is count the quarters in a fistful.
-But here's the rub: I only need to be wrong by two quarters to be off by an order of magnitude!
+For instance, with power, there may be economies of scale which *reduce* the average power usage when there are more people.
+Or maybe larger cities will have more amenities, and average power usage will increase.

 ##### 4. Random walks <a id="sec-4" name="sec-4"></a>